Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

         "docutils==0.4",
     ],

-While we are we are making changes to :file:`setup.py` we might want to complete some of the other sections too.
+While we are making changes to :file:`setup.py` we might want to complete some of the other sections too.
 Set the version number to 0.1.6 and add a description and URL which will be used on PyPi when we release it:

 .. code-block :: python